Allied Health in the RTW Ecosystem

 The IPTC Physiotherapy Advisory Group have developed a quick reference guide to help case managers identify quality physiotherapy care and take practical steps to support better outcomes.

-The IPTC Physiotherapy Advisory Group penned a three-part series of articles for the Australian Physiotherapy Association's InMotion publication.
-The articles address three critical areas of caring for injured workers.
+The IPTC Physiotherapy Advisory Group penned a series of articles for the Australian Physiotherapy Association's InMotion publication.
+The articles address critical areas of psychosocial care for injured workers.

 - Working with WorkCover article (introduction to the biopsychosocial approach)